Advertiser Disclosure

 Final Thoughts

-We’ve found a healthy amount of business, premium economy, and economy class availability from a handful of U.S. cities to Frankfurt, Germany, from now through February 2026.
-You can book tickets starting at just 55,000 points each way in business, and the cash component is very reasonable at $50 per person.
+We’ve found solid amounts of business class availability from several U.S. cities to Frankfurt, Germany from now through early 2026.
+You can book tickets starting at just 55,000 miles each way in business, and the cash component is very reasonable since it’s less than $50 per person.

-Even if Frankfurt isn’t your intended destination, with rates this low, you can use this award space to get over the Atlantic and then connect onward to other parts of Europe cheaply and efficiently, thanks to numerous options for low-cost flights and trains.
+Even if Frankfurt isn’t your intended destination, with rates this low, you can use this award space to get over the Atlantic and then connect onward to other parts of Europe cheaply and efficiently, thanks to numerous options for low-cost flights.

 Carissa Rawson's image